-- High School (pre-university) certificates: These must be colour scans of original documents or certified copies, as well as certified translations of documents in any language other than English. - Curriculum Vitae (CV): A CV is not required but can help an application.
+- Curriculum Vitae (CV): A CV is not required but can help an application.
 CVs might include details of other relevant qualifications to support an application.
-Please do not include any school (preuniversity) certificates, unless otherwise specified above. - Additional References: Applicants are welcome to upload additional references to further support an application.
-Professional references from work experience in a related field and/or industrial placements can help an application. - Research Training Statement: A Research Training Statement is not required, but applicants are welcome to provide details of any training requirements to support their postgraduate studies.
-If there are no training requirements this section can be left blank.
+Please do not include any school (pre-university) certificates, unless otherwise specified above. - Additional References: Applicants are welcome to upload additional references to further support an application.
+Professional references from work experience in a related field and/or industrial placements can help an application.